 - A period( . ) symbol seperate field width with the precision.

-Precision tells the maximum number of digits in integer, charcters in string and number of digits after decimal part in floating value.
+Precision tells the maximum number of digits in integer, characters in string and number of digits after decimal part in floating value.

 Lets see these..